pingcap/docs/tidb-cloud/terraform/restore-resource.md

     Apply complete!
 Resources: 0 added, 0 changed, 0 destroyed.
     ```

-Now you can manage the cluster created by the restore task.
+Now you can use Terraform to manage the cluster created by the restore task.

-## Destroy restore task
+## Delete a restore task

-Restore task can not be deleted now.
+Restore tasks cannot be deleted now.